 Architectural Overview

-The internal logic that powers Crisp are divided into three distinct individual parts:
+The internal logic that powers Crisp is divided into three distinct parts:

 -